mAnjra/Code-Revision/Object Oriented/README.md

 Scanner, String, ArrayList are all objects, they share that similarity - yet they are all different classes.
 Objects are instances of classes.
+A class describes the "blueprint" of the objects that are made out of it (are instances of it).

      " It is clear that all objects are not similar to one another.
       For example, ArrayList objects differ drastically from String objects.